gilbertlucas46/gilbert/src/posts/2020-02-27-top-10-side-project-ideas-for-software-engineers.md

 It’s always fun to try and replicate popular sites.
 In fact, it is actually a great way to learn because you have to reverse-engineer each feature.
 Reverse engineering is a great skill, because as a software engineer you will constantly be maintaining other people’s code and you will need to get in their heads.

-Skills:Machine learning (for recommendation system), database, automation, web development, and general programming.
+**Skills:** Machine learning (for recommendation system), database, automation, web development, and general programming.

 ### 4. A gift recommendation app